Griffith News, sport and weather

 Local News

-Australia Day full of flavour
+Australia Day festivities continue

-The smell of snags on the barbie and steak sizzling is synonymous with Australia Day.

 Latest News